jcs224/oak_sessions/README.md

 const session = new Session();
 const router = new Router();

+// Apply sessions your Oak application.
+You can also apply the middleware to specific routes instead of the whole app. app.use(session.initMiddleware())

-// Include the session.initMiddleware on the routes you want to use sessions for router.get("/session", session.initMiddleware(), async (ctx) => {
+router.get("/session", async (ctx) => {

     // Examples of getting and setting variables on a session if (!await ctx.state.session.has("pageCount")) {